foreverfl/vscode/api/references/commands.md

 * _resource_ - Interactive resource Uri

 `search.action.openNewEditor` - Open a new search editor.
-Arguments passed can include variables like ${relativeFileDirname}.
+Arguments passed can include variables like $\{relativeFileDirname\}.

 * _Open new Search Editor args_ -

 `search.action.openEditor` - Open a new search editor.
-Arguments passed can include variables like ${relativeFileDirname}.
+Arguments passed can include variables like $\{relativeFileDirname\}.

 * _Open new Search Editor args_ -

 `search.action.openNewEditorToSide` - Open a new search editor.
-Arguments passed can include variables like ${relativeFileDirname}.
+Arguments passed can include variables like $\{relativeFileDirname\}.

 * _Open new Search Editor args_ -